petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 1. Click on the *SKUs* tab.

-1. The dimensions for the 100ml SKU needn’t be changed.
+1. Don't change the dimensions for the 100ml SKU.

 1. Select the SKU corresponding to the 180ml option.